GRC-SummerSchool/learn-python/Day2/Lists.md

 print(numbers[9:10])  # will print [ ]
 ```

-Slices can also be used to update the list
+Slices can also be used to update the list.

 ```python
 numbers = [1, 20, 3, 40, 5, 60, 7, 80, 9]